house-of-vanity/house-of-vanity.github.io/content/posts/wg-xray.md

 EOF
 ```

-This configuration sets up an inbound VLESS listener over HTTP/2 with Reality security, using the generated private key and short IDs.
+This configuration sets up an inbound VLESS listener over TCP with Reality security, using the generated private key and short IDs.

 ### Client Configuration